Niklus/elm-gulp-starter/readme.md

 ```

 ### Build
-This will compile, minify and generate service worker in the dist folder
+This will compile and minify app.js, and generate a service worker in the dist folder

 ```sh
 $ npm run build